Written by Scribendi

 Remember that you may have spent weeks, months, or even years trying to better understand your topic; even if your readers have a background in the subject, they are trying to understand your argument for the very first time.
 Sometimes, what seems obvious to you is a concept you must explain to your audience before they can grasp your broader point.

-3. Edit and proofread.
+3. Edit and proofread

 As the first two sections noted, clarity is extremely important in academic writing.
 In addition to focusing on clarity in terms of your word choice and overall argument, you must be sure to use correct grammar and spelling, as even minor errors can cause confusion.
 This is even more vital if your report will be used as a resource in your industry.

-Whether you edit the document yourself, enlist the help of a friend or colleague, or get advice from a professional editor, reviewing your work thoroughly will minimize the risk of grammar errors that can lose you points, grade levels, or professional credibility.
+Whether you edit the document yourself, enlist the help of a friend or colleague, or get advice from a professional editor, reviewing your work thoroughly will minimize the risk of grammatical errors that can lose you points, grade levels, or professional credibility.

-4. Don't underestimate the value of presentation.
+4. Don't underestimate the value of presentation

 Adhere to the submission guidelines outlined by your professor or the journal you are submitting to, but always ensure that your work is formatted in the cleanest way possible.